tree

 If you have any queries about Street Tree Planting, you can contact our Customer Service Team on 1300 023 411.

-Wyndham has been identified as having one of the lowest tree cover rates in Victoria.
-With less than 8% tree canopy cover (Wyndham Canopy Cover and Landscape Report 2017), our city is vulnerable to increased temperatures, increased energy costs, windy weather conditions, limited wildlife habitat and many other environmental impacts.
-Trees provide many benefits to the community and environment, such as:
+Wyndham has been identified as having one of the lowest tree cover rates in Victoria, leaving us vulnerable to issues like increased temperatures, energy costs, windy weather, and limited wildlife habitat.

 • Reducing energy costs for households by providing shade to homes